Babinci/Markdown_Documentations/supabase_general_docs/README.md

 - [RedwoodJS](with-redwoodjs.md) - How to build a user management app with RedwoodJS using Supabase for authentication, database, and storage.
 - [Refine](with-refine.md) - How to build a user management app with Refine framework using Supabase for authentication, database, and storage.
 - [SolidJS](with-solidjs.md) - How to build a user management app with SolidJS using Supabase for authentication, database, and storage.
+- [Swift and SwiftUI](with-swift.md) - How to build a user management app with Swift and SwiftUI using Supabase for authentication, database, and storage.
 - [Svelte](with-svelte.md) - How to build a user management app with Svelte using Supabase for authentication, database, and storage.
 - [SvelteKit](with-sveltekit.md) - How to build a user management app with SvelteKit using Supabase for authentication, database, and storage.
+- [Vue 3](with-vue-3.md) - How to build a user management app with Vue 3 using Supabase for authentication, database, and storage.
 - [RedwoodJS](redwoodjs.md) - How to create a Supabase project and connect it to a RedwoodJS application using Prisma.
 - [Refine](refine.md) - How to create a Supabase project and connect it to a Refine application with auto-generated UI.
 - [SolidJS](solidjs.md) - How to create a Supabase project, add sample data, and query the data from a SolidJS app.